rbw/pysnow/docs/usage/client.rst

 Using OAuth
 -----------

-You will need to enable OAuth inside ServiceNow which is beyond the scope of this document.
+In order to use OAuth, it needs to be enabled inside ServiceNow, which is beyond the scope of this document.
 You can find the details in the `ServiceNow documentation <https://docs.servicenow.com/bundle/istanbul-servicenow-platform/page/integrate/inbound-rest/task/t_EnableOAuthWithREST.html>`_.

-You will need to install
-`Requests-OAuthlib <https://requests-oauthlib.readthedocs.io/en/latest/>`_ in order to follow this example.
+Once this has been done, you will need to install `Requests-OAuthlib <https://requests-oauthlib.readthedocs.io/en/latest/>`_ in order to follow this example.